beercanx/text-adventure-game/README.md

 ## Project requirements
 * JDK 17 (Gradle toolchain is setup to provide one if it cannot be found)
-* A discord application to integrate against
+* A Discord application to integrate against
+* A Discord guild to test the bot on

 ## Project layout